13 September 2017

-I thought the Florentine Renaissance was a rabbit hole from whose bourn no traveller returned, until I fell into a pile of Hollywood fan magazines from the 1930s.
+I thought the Florentine Renaissance was the ultimate rabbit hole from whose bourne no traveller returned, until I fell into a pile of Hollywood movie-fan magazines from the 1930s.

 There’s no point in my typing a rehash of well-known facts.
-There are good things to read at Wonders in the Dark and Shakespeareances and Turner Classic Movies and even Wikipedia.
-Max Reinhardt had just staged the play live at the Hollywood Bowl, where Jack Warner saw it and decided to bring it to the screen.
+There are good things to read at Wonders in the Dark and Shakespeareances and Turner Classic Movies.
+Max Reinhardt staged the play live at the Hollywood Bowl, where Jack Warner saw it and decided to bring it to the screen.
 Click on those links (after you’re done here, please) for looks into the film’s history.

-Due to conventional Shaggy misattribution, none of the above articles mentions the fact that I wrote this play (from earlier drafts) for my daughter Elizabeth’s wedding, when she married William Stanley in early 1595.
-You can see a chronicler’s report of the event in a post I wrote last March.
-To speak truth, A Midsummer Night’s Dream isn’t one of my favourite works as drama, but it’s the one I’m most sentimental about.
-The bride adored it, which was entirely the point.
-Grandfather Cecil had an ague and blew his nose through the whole performance.
-Uncle Robert left the room in the middle of Act III, to go strangle a puppy.
+Due to the conventional authorial misattribution, none of the above articles mentions the fact that I wrote this play (from earlier drafts) for my daughter Elizabeth, when she married Will Stanley in early 1595.
+You can see a chronicler’s report of the wedding in a post I wrote last March.
+To speak truth, A Midsummer Night’s Dream isn’t one of my favourite works in terms of comedy or drama, but it’s the one I’m the most sentimental about.
+Lizzy adored every minute of it, which was entirely the point.
+Grandfather Burghley had a convenient ague and spent the whole performance blowing his nose loudly into his sleeve, broadcasting his opinion of theatre while trying to distract the actors.
+Uncle Rob left in the middle of Act III to go strangle some puppies.

-Despite some of the cast being in over their heads (Dick Powell was clueless and he knew it), most of them did well.
-Many were Warner’s contract players, which explains tough-guy James Cagney as Bottom.
-Neither Cagney nor Powell had done any Shakespeare before, nor would they again; a blessing in Powell’s case, but Cagney seemed to enjoy the challenge, and it’s an interesting outlier in his career.
-Ex-vaudevillian Joe E. Brown was new to Shakespeare also, but he charmed as clownish Flute.
-Olivia de Havilland as Hermia was one of only two leads from Reinhardt’s stage production to reprise their roles for the film.
-The other was fourteen-year-old Mickey Rooney, his voice cracking with every howl.
-Rooney’s Puck is a feral animal, out of control, off his meds.
-To this day I’m not sure if I like it, but it makes an impression.
+Most of the film’s actors were Warner’s contract players, which explains tough-guy James Cagney as Bottom.
+Neither Cagney nor Dick Powell (Lysander) had done any Shakespeare before, nor would they again.
+This was a blessing for the clueless Powell, but it’s an interesting outlier in Cagney’s career, if you don’t mind the chewed scenery.
+Ex-vaudevillian Joe E Brown was new to Shakespeare also, but he charms as clownish Flute.
+Olivia de Havilland (Hermia) was one of only two leads from Reinhardt’s stage production to reprise their roles for the film.
+The other was fourteen-year-old Mickey Rooney, voice cracking with every howl.
+His Puck is a wild creature, out of control, off his meds.
+I can’t say that I like it, but it makes an impression.

 Here’s the trailer.

-Now that you’re back, note that there wasn’t a single line from the play in the video, it was just look at all the glamorous stars at the swanky premiere.
-The Warner executives spent one and a half million! dollars! during the Depression! to make a fantastical, extravagant Shakespeare movie.
-None of my plays had been filmed on this scale since the advent of sound.
-Then when the work was done, these very same executives were afraid to sell their Shakespeare movie as a Shakespeare movie, in case they scared off the audience.
+Speaking of my words, did you notice that there wasn’t one line from the play in either the trailer or the promo?
+The trailer was all music, the promo was all backstage glimpses and gosh look at the glamorous movie stars at the swanky premiere.
+Warner executives spent one! and a half! million! dollars! during the Depression!! to make a spectacular Shakespeare picture.
+Not since the advent of sound had a play of mine been produced on this scale.
+But when the film was in the can, these same executives were afraid to sell their Shakespeare picture as a Shakespeare picture, in case they frightened off the audience.

 A Midsummer Night’s Dream was nominated by the Academy (AMPAS)* for 1935’s Outstanding Production, the precursor to the Best Picture award.
-The winner was Mutiny on the Bounty; MND won Oscars for film editing and cinematography.
-Nevertheless, the Shakespeare movie was a failure at the box office, so perhaps Warner’s worry was justified.
-Or perhaps second-guessing their own project became a self-fulfilling prophecy, due to their lack of spine and resolve.
+Mutiny on the Bounty won that Oscar; MND won for film editing and cinematography.
+It failed at the box office, so perhaps Warner’s worry was justified.
+Or perhaps second-guessing their own project became a self-fulfilling prophecy due to their lack of spine and resolve.

-* I haven’t ignored BAFTA.
-They didn’t start giving out awards until 1949.
+* BAFTA didn’t start giving out awards until 1949.

-This production is by no means a flawless rendering.
-I’m hardly an objective critic, but there’s more crooning than necessary, and far too much of Nijinska’s fluttering-gossamer fairy ballet.
+This production is not a flawless rendering.
+I’m hardly an objective critic, but there’s more crooning than necessary, and too much of Nijinska’s fluttering gossamer fairy ballet.
 Neither adds anything of significance beyond the latter’s special effects, while increasing the length of an already long film.
-The poetry of my text has been wounded by considerable cutting, to gain more time for Terpsichore, I suppose.
-But Reinhardt had all that wonderful Mendelssohn, and Erich Wolfgang Korngold as his orchestrator, so it’s not difficult to see how the music cast its spell over the director.
+The poetry of my text has been harmed by considerable cutting, to gain more time for Terpsichore.
+Reinhardt had all that wonderful Mendelssohn and Erich Wolfgang Korngold as his orchestrator, so it’s not difficult to see how the music cast its spell over the director.

-The DVD plays for 143 minutes, including ten minutes of overture and exit music.
+The play runs for 143 minutes, including ten of overture and exit music.
 All the crooning and fluttering is included.
 For the general release at the end of 1935, after the selected-cities run described in the Silver Screen advert, the film was trimmed from 132 minutes to 117.
-I haven’t seen that cut.
-It may be an improvement.
+I haven’t seen that cut, it may be an improvement.

 The mechanicals’ Pyramus and Thisbe** still shines.
-Might be the high point of the film.
-Joe E. Brown in costumed drag, and a bit with a dog.
+Might be the high point of the film, at its end.
+Joe E Brown in drag, and a bit with a dog.

-** You know, Pyramus and Thisbe, the tragic tale of star-crossed lovers (sound familiar?) from Ovid’s Metamorphoses, my favourite book of racy Latin poetry that puritanical Uncle Arthur was translating into English (more like letting me translate) while we were both living at Cecil House in the mid ’60s.
+** You know, Pyramus and Thisbe, the tragic tale of star-crossed lovers from Book Four of Ovid’s Metamorphoses, my favourite Latin book of stories.
 That Pyramus and Thisbe.